-- (Note 1) Based on standard PC architecture, a certain amount of memory is reserved for system usage and therefore the actual memory size is less than the stated amount.
-For example, 4 GB of memory size will instead be shown as 3.xx GB during system startup. - (Note 2) To enable 7.1-channel audio, you have to use an HD front panel audio module and enable the multi-channel audio feature through the audio driver. - (Note 3) Whether the CPU fan speed control function is supported will depend on the CPU cooler you install. - (Note 4) Available functions in EasyTune may differ by motherboard model. - (Note 5) Due to the hardware limitation, you must install the Intel® CoreTM 2 Extreme/ CoreTM 2 Quad/ CoreTM 2 Duo/ Pentium Dual-Core/ Celeron Dual-Core/ Celeron 400 Series CPU to enable support for Easy Energy Saver.
+- (Note 1) Due to Windows Vista/XP 32-bit operating system limitation, when more than 4 GB of physical memory is installed, the actual memory size displayed will be less than 4 GB. - (Note 2) To enable 7.1-channel audio, you have to use an HD front panel audio module and enable the multi-channel audio feature through the audio driver. - (Note 3) Whether the CPU/system fan speed control function is supported will depend on the CPU cooler you install. - (Note 4) Available functions in EasyTune may differ by motherboard model. - (Note 5) Due to the hardware limitation, you must install the Intel ® CoreTM 2 Extreme/ CoreTM 2 Quad/ CoreTM 2 Duo/ Pentium Dual-Core/ Celeron Dual-Core/ Celeron 400 Series CPU to enable support for Easy Energy Saver.